Raul Meza Jr.: Murder of Jesse Fraga

-80-year-old Jesse Fraga was an ex-Travis County probation officer who had become friends with Meza after his release from prison in 1993.
+Eighty-year-old Jesse Fraga was an ex-Travis County probation officer who had become friends with Meza after his release from prison in 1993.
 The Fraga family, guided by "intense religious motivation", invited Meza to Bible studies and helped him find housing and employment.
-In 2021, Meza moved in with the Fragas, and soon after, Jesse's wife and son both died of COVID-19.
+In 2021, Meza moved in with the Fragas, then after, Jesse's wife and son both died of COVID-19.
 Meza agreed to move out on May 12, 2023.

 On May 20, the body of Jesse Fraga was discovered in the bathroom closet of his home by Pflugerville police officers after they received a call from his niece to conduct a welfare check, as she had not heard from him in nine days.
-In the home were large amounts of dried blood in several rooms and a bloody kitchen knife.
+In the home, a bloody knife and large amounts of dried blood was discovered by police.
 Ring doorbell video from May 13 showed Meza getting into Fraga's truck, which was found abandoned off I-35 nine days later.
-Inside the truck were boots covered in what appeared to be blood.
+Inside the truck were boots covered in what was suspected by police to be blood.
 Meza's own car was found parked in the driveway of the Fraga residence with a hammer, hatchet, duct tape, and gloves inside.

 Final arrest, conviction, and other possible murders

-On May 26, Meza called Austin police, demanding to speak to a homicide detective.
-During the call he confessed to the murder of Lofton, claiming he was promised financial compensation for the murder, as well as to the murder of Fraga, due to supposed sexual activity between the two "[getting] out of hand", and a double homicide in San Antonio, of which he has not been convicted.
+On May 26, Meza demanded to speak with an APD homicide detective over the phone.
+During the call, he confessed to the murder of Lofton, claiming he was promised financial compensation for the murder, as well as to the murder of Fraga, due to supposed sexual activity between the two "[getting] out of hand", and a double homicide in San Antonio, of which he has not been convicted.
 Meza was arrested three days later while carrying a bag that contained a handgun, nylon rope, duct tape, zipties, a flashlight, and a condom.
 After his arrest, Meza told police that he was "ready and prepared to kill again".

 In September 2024, Meza pleaded guilty to the murder of Fraga and "guilty to capital murder with the intent to commit sexual assault" for the murder of Lofton.
 He chose not to appeal and was sentenced to life imprisonment without parole.
 Judge Julie Kocurek wanted to know if Meza was apologetic, to which Meza replied, "I think it's too late.
 What's the use if a person will not accept it?"

 In addition to the three murders he was convicted of, police suspect Meza of being responsible for as many as ten other homicides, two of which occurred in 2018 and one in the beginning of 2019.
 According to a search warrant, he was also responsible for several sexual assaults after his supervised release ended in 2016.